dave-sommerville/social-media-app/README.md

-# FAKEBOOK: My first social media site
-This is bar far my most ambitious web development project so far.
-It's also been the most fun.
+# Me, Myself, and I: Echo Chamber Project
+At its beginning, this project was one of the most ambitious projects.
 I've had to work through numerous challenges, but a great deal of my time on this project was spent developing structure.
-The project originally called for the classes of User and Subscriber, I decided to create the class Post as well.
-I think this will help me with some future planned adjustments.
-I see that class creation is no joke, however.
-As it takes up more than half my js.
-I also chose to use getter and setter methods instead of the get and set keywords simply to help myself stay organized.
-I also got to discover the joy (and anguish) of debugging repeatedly, which in itself is good practice.
+I have a User class, extended by a Subscriber class, as well as a Post class.
+This grants excellent control over the posts generated and tracking them over time.
+It has evolved into a themed project.
+Allow
 ## Features
 - User generated posts
+- User can be changed with posts in their name.
 - Text and/or images can be posted
 - Images are selected from user's documents
 - A pop up module uses getter functions to display the user (and subscriber) information